alpaylan/tail/README.md

 # Tail

-This is the main repository for Tail, a typed and structured document editor.
+This is the monorepo for Tail, a typed and structured document editor.
 Tail builds on the idea of documents with nested substructures, and provides a way to derive editors based on a given document template.